Governorship: Coalition tasks Supreme Court to order rerun in Imo

 By Gabriel Olawale

-A Coalition of human rights advocates and pro-democracy groups, yesterday, called on the Supreme Court to order a rerun in Imo State as none of the governorship candidates met the required 25 per cent of votes in two-thirds of the local governments in the state.
+LAGOS—A Coalition of human rights and pro-democracy groups, yesterday, called on the Supreme Court to order a rerun in Imo State, saying none of the governorship candidates met the required 25 percent of votes in two-thirds of the local governments in the state.

-The Group, which comprises of Movement for the Advancement of Democracy in Nigeria; Cadrell Advocacy Center; Youth Arise for Nigeria and Constitutional Rights Advocates Initiative said that the Independent National Electoral Commission, INEC, ought not to have declared the candidate of the PDP, Emeka Ihedioha governor of Imo State has failed to meet the equipment of section 179(2) of the 1999 constitution.
+The Group, which comprises of Movement for the Advancement of Democracy in Nigeria; Cadrell Advocacy Centre; Youth Arise for Nigeria and Constitutional Rights Advocates Initiative said that the Independent National Electoral Commission, INEC, ought not to have declared the candidate of the PDP, Emeka Ihedioha, governor of Imo State, having failed to meet the requirements of section 179(2) of the 1999 Constitution.

 Oshoma, however, urged the Supreme Court to order INEC to conduct another election for the two main candidates to the Governorship seat in Imo State, “this decision will save our constitutional democracy from public ridicule and opprobrium as currently seen with the international condemnation that greeted the judgement.
 Our position is borne out of the fact that a void act is a non-event.
 Consequently, it can never be too late to declare a void act a nullity and to have it set aside.”